BackupTheBerlios/sleep-svn/sleep/readme.txt

 Legal Garbage
 -  ------------- -------- -   ---------------- --       -    -     -     - - -

-Sleep is (c) 2002, 2003, 2004, 2005, 2006, 2007 Raphael Mudge (raffi@hick.org).
+Sleep is (c) 2002, 2003, 2004, 2005, 2006, 2007, and 2008 (wow, been at this
+awhile) Raphael Mudge (rsmudge@gmail.com).
 All of the source and somehow the documentation are released under the GNU Lesser Public License.

 The scripts and library files supplied as input to or produced as output from the Sleep library do not automatically fall under the copyright of the